OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 ```

 When the style cannot be found based on the styleid, the code attempts
 to find a match based on the style name instead.
-The <span
-class="keyword">GetStyleIdFromStyleName</span> example method does this
+The **GetStyleIdFromStyleName** example method does this
 work, looking for a match on style name and returning the styleid for
 the matching element if found, or null if not.